cybex-gmbh/laravel-reflector/README.md

 ### getModelRelations()

-The ```getModelRelations()``` method returns a Collection of all relations of a Model, with additional information like the name of the relation, relation type, related class and a empty base instance of the given Model from Eloquent.
+The ```getModelRelations()``` method returns a Collection of all relations of a Model, with additional information like the name of the relation, relation type, related class and an empty base instance of the given Model from Eloquent.

 ```
 ModelReflector::getModelRelations(User::class);